endor/kettu/README.md

 * when adding new torrent
   * select download folder (type in/categories/? => http://trac.transmissionbt.com/ticket/1496)
   * select and prioritize files
-* register content handlers (although this seems to be not fully supported yet) just as in http://trac.transmissionbt.com/ticket/2404
 * graphing up/download:
   * aggregate data
 * iphone compability